 • Over the past three decades, jurisdictions across the United States have developed alternatives to traditional criminal procedures and punishments for adults accused of crimes that are associated with substance use and mental health disorders.

-• About the Author: Jamie Rowen is Director of the Center for Justice, Law and Societies, and Associate Professor of Political Science and Legal Studies at the University of Massachusetts, Amherst.
+• About the Author: Jamie Rowen is Director of the Center for Justice, Law and Societies, and Professor of Legal Studies at the University of Massachusetts, Amherst.

 • Freedom + Security / Law Enforcement, Criminal Procedure